-To obtain a letter of commitment for a preservation needs assessment, contact an NEDCC Preservation Specialist.
-Be prepared to provide information about the scope and size of the collections (e.g., linear feet, number of volumes or boxes, etc.).
+To obtain an estimate, proposal, or letter of commitment for a preservation assessment, contact an NEDCC Preservation Specialist at 978-470-1010 or email@example.com.
+Be prepared to provide information about the scope and size of the collections (e.g., linear feet, number of volumes or boxes, etc.) and your goals for the assessment.
 This will allow the Preservation Specialist to determine the amount of time needed on-site.
-A written letter of commitment outlining the scope of the assessment and a cost estimate, along with a copy of the consultant’s resume, can generally be sent within one business day.
+A written proposal outlining the scope of the assessment and its cost can generally be sent within a few business days.

-Contact the Preservation Specialist directly to schedule your site visit.
-To allow both the consultant and the client adequate preparation time, site visits are generally scheduled a minimum of one month in advance.
-Existing commitments may require scheduling several months in advance.
+A signed proposal is required before we can begin work on your project.
+Once the approval is received, the consultant will contact the client to select a date for the site visit.
+To allow both the consultant and the client adequate preparation time, site visits are scheduled a minimum of one month in advance.
+Please allow ample lead-time to plan for your assessment, as consultants’ schedules can be fully booked several months in advance.

 A draft of the report is generally sent to the client 8 to 10 weeks after completion of the site visit.
 Clients are asked to review the report and communicate any necessary changes or corrections within a month of receipt.
 The final report will be delivered as soon as possible thereafter.

 Letters of commitment are provided free of charge.
-Cost estimates include consulting time (generally one day on-site and four days to prepare the report) and travel expenses.
+Cost estimates include consulting time (the number of days for the on-site visit and report writing will vary depending on the size and scope of the assessment) and travel expenses.

 Payment is due when an invoice has been issued.
 This is generally done upon delivery of the final report.
 Any other payment terms must be authorized through the Center’s financial office.

-E-mail Frances Harrell, Interim Director of Preservation Services
+E-mail Ann Marie Willer, Director of Preservation Services